“I have travelled this path before. The markings on the great sequoia will comfort me until I see them no more.” – unknown

 Scents of eucalyptus and sycamore permeated the warm Southern California air.
-Fine brown dust particles kicked off of Martin’s paws, showering the lazy blue bellied lizards occupying the hot rocks bordering the trail.
-Our mid Sunday’s trek down the mountainside to Wiley’s for corn nuts and a Dr. Pepper had no reason to be different than any other, except for the blinking blue lights on top of the animal control trucks at the paths end.
+The fine brown dust particles kicking off of Martin’s paws showered the lazy blue bellied lizards occupying the hot rocks along the trail.
+Our mid Sunday’s trek down the mountainside to Wiley’s for corn nuts and Dr. Pepper had no reason to be different than any other, EXCEPT for the blinking blue lights on top of an animal control truck at our paths end.

-Approaching the commotion, my heart went out to a limp bear lying on the concrete next industrial trash container.
-Martin and I watched the men lifting and stuffing the young brown bear into a cylindrical tube mounted on a trailer parked nearby.
-Martin’s ears began to lay back accompanying a low growl.
-I helped calm him down with a pet to his head until the loading scene played out.
+Approaching the commotion, my heart went out to a limp bear lying on the concrete next to a large industrial trash container.
+Martin and I watched the men lifting and stuffing the young brown bear into a cylindrical tube mounted on a trailer behind the truck.
+Martin’s ears began to lay back as he let out a low growl.
+I tried calming him down by placing my hand gently on his head while at the same time holding his collar until the loading scene played out.

-Sensing his confinement, Zachary begins to violently arch his back up and down, pushing air through his dry throat until he begins growling into the darkness of the steel tube tightly encompassing his body……..The sounds of wheels grind to a slow stop.
-Zachary faintly hears muffled voices approaching and then feels a sharp prick to his already sore paw…….he instantly forgets his predicament and returns to the numbing sounds and motions of the road.
+After six hours, sensing his confinement, Zachary violently arched his back up and down, pushing air through his dry throat until he growled into the darkness of the steel tube tightly encompassing his body……..The sounds of wheels came to a slow stop.
+Zachary faintly heard muffled voices approaching and then felt a sharp prick to his already sore paw…….he instantly forgot his predicament and returned to the numbing sounds and motions of the road.

-The brown bag holding our Sunday’s snack began to tear where the splashes of the creek running opposite our assent had landed.
-I found a large boulder to accommodate Martin and I for our break at the waters edge, when I realized I was beginning a tale of my own.
+The brown bag holding our Sunday snack tore where the splashes of the creek running opposite our assent had landed.
+I found a large boulder to accommodate Martin and me for our break at the waters edge, there realizing I was beginning a “tale” on my own.

-Putting the remnants of our treat into my backpack, I wondered if my Grandfather would have approved?
-It would be a story not passed down by the ancients.
+Putting the empty wrappers into my backpack, I wondered if my Grandfather would have approved?
+It would be a story not passed down.

-Further up the path, we came to my Grandfather’s old cabin (where we now reside).
-After setting my backpack down, I spread out his brightly colored Indian blanket over the cot on the porch before laying down.
+Further up the path, we came to my Grandfather’s cabin (where we now reside).
+After setting my backpack down, I spread out his colored spirit blanket over the old cot on the porch before laying down.
 The soft sound of bubbling water flowing over the rocks of the nearby creek gently delivered the restful rewards that only Sunday holds.
-With a deep exaltation, I quietly gave thanks and pleasantly merged into my Grandfather’s infinite conversation with the whales………
+With a deep exhalation, I quietly gave thanks and pleasantly merged into my Grandfather’s infinite conversation with the whales………

 “A brief respite until first light and the memory of your love”

 Early Spring air over Montana hosted the final waltz of cumulous clouds crashing into the steep cragged cliffs of the Grand Tetons.
-The sun’s paths lead in its timeless dance, recharging all surviving winter below.
-Bright funnels of warm light find their way in and out of the changing cloud formations, variably illuminating the green blankets of crested wheatgrass and Douglas fir surrounding Zachary’s listless body below.
+The sun’s path led in its timeless dance, recharging all surviving winter below.
+Bright funnels of warm light filtered in and out of the changing cloud formations, variably illuminating the green blankets of crested wheatgrass and Douglas fir surrounding Zachary’s listless body below.

-His wide head lays gently off to one side, one closed eye averting the heavens, the other into the earth beneath him.
-Air pumps gently through his wet black nose, fueling the slow crescendo of warmth in and on his awakening furry body.
-Zachary begin to feel the piercing of the second tag in his ear and his tender paw, vaguely recollecting he and his mother’s emergence from the darkness of their first den together in the hills above Monrovia.
+His wide head laid gently off to the side, one closed eye averting the heavens, the other into the earth beneath him.
+Air pumped gently through his wet black nose, fueling the slow crescendo of warmth in and on his awakening furry body.
+Zachary began to feel the piercing of the second tag in his ear and his tender paw, vaguely recollecting he and his mother’s inaugural emergence from the darkness of their first den together above “the gem city of the foothills”, Monrovia.

-A glaring swath of white begins to ripple….the spinning edges allow shadow and color into the broad blur encompassing Zachary’s eyes.
-The broken audio back and forth of different birds chirping bewilders him.
-The wind and sound of rushing water trump the reverberations entering the brown bear’s steadily improving focus…….. the scent of salmon and blueberry begins to overwhelm him.
+A glaring swath of white started to ripple….the spinning edges allowed shadow and color into the broad blur encompassing Zachary’s vision.
+The broken audio back and forth of different birds chirping bewildered him.
+The wind and sound of rushing water trumped the reverberations entering the brown bear’s steadily improving focus as the scent of salmon and blueberry began to overwhelm him.

-Zachary’s head lifts slowly as he strains to turn toward the enticing aromas.
-Twenty yards away a giant grizzly bear is jumping up and down on a cooler wantonly grunting, yearning again to reap the rewards of additional treasures locked within the three unopened “test containers” remaining about him.
+Zachary’s head lifted slowly towards the enticing aromas.
+Twenty yards away a giant grizzly bear was jumping up and down on a cooler wantonly grunting, yearning to reap the rewards of the additional treasures locked within the three unopened “test containers” strewn about him.

-The now awaking young bear struggles to pull himself up……after finding his center, Zachary instinctually moves slowly towards an open container between the grizzly and the water’s edge.
-Before Zachary manages to get within ten feet, the grizzly pulls up and charges the smaller “newcomer”.
-Zachary, panics and, rapidly retreats to the cover of a nearby tree, quickly climbing up the trunk, startling all the occupant birds away.
-A lone pigeon briefly lifts into the air with wings flapping and then gently lands on a branch just above Zachary’s head….. almost comically, together in shock, they observe the giant grizzly’s lumbered return to the unopened containers wondering if there will be any spoils when and if the giant grizzly ever leaves.
+The now awaking young bear struggled to pull himself up……after finding his center, Zachary instinctually moved slowly towards an open container between the grizzly and the water’s edge.
+Before managing to get within ten feet, the grizzly pulled up and charged the smaller “newcomer”.
+Zachary, panicked and, rapidly retreated to the cover of a nearby tree, quickly climbing up the trunk, startling all the occupant birds away.
+A lone pigeon briefly lifted into the air with wings flapping and then gently landed on Zachary’s head….. almost comically, together in shock, they observed the giant grizzly’s lumbered return to the unopened containers wondering if there would be any spoils when and if the giant grizzly ever left.

-To avoid another Chicago frigid winter, Martin and I returned to the San Gabriel’s to visit my mother and take some “thawing time” to work on my Grandfather’s cabin.
+To avoid Amsterdam’s winter, Martin and I had returned to the San Gabriel’s, visiting my mother to take in some “thawing time” while working on my Grandfather’s cabin.
 We regularly took breaks by the babbling brook until the melodies on my guitar would become stale.
 This process repeated until culminating into a need to be somewhere else…… off to some adventure greater than our typical and predictable Sunday treks to Wiley’s.
-I finally decided it was time to venture further out…… maybe find out what ever happened to that young bear we saw limp on the pavement at the foot of the mountain.
+I decided it was time to venture further out……

-I kept one bag of corn nuts out and stashed the rest in the cooler on top of three large twist tops of Dr. Pepper in preparation for our two and one half day journey to Montana and her Tetons.
+I kept one bag of corn nuts out and stashed the rest in the cooler on top of three large twist tops of Dr. Pepper in preparation for our two and one half day journey to the base of the Grand Tetons.
 I slid the plastic box in below the bed hosting Martin’s favorite spot on top of my grandfather’s spirit blanket.
-With little deference to all the commotion, Martin perked up long enough to acknowledge my presence before leaving me as usual, to revisit the memories of his earlier haunts…. (likely Sara and the sands of Manzanita).
+With little deference to all the commotion, Martin perked up long enough to acknowledge my presence before leaving me as usual, to revisit the memories of his earlier haunts…. (likely Sara and the sands of Oregon’s Manzanita).

 “The New Arrivals”